PrefectHQ/prefect/docs/contributing/adding-db-migrations.md

     new_column = Column(String, nullable=True) # <-- add this line
 ```

-Next, you will need to generate a new migration file.
-You will need to generate a new migration file for each database type.
+Next, you will need to generate new migration files.
+You must generate a new migration file for each database type.
 Migrations will be generated for whatever database type `PREFECT_API_DATABASE_CONNECTION_URL` is set to.

 To generate a new migration file, run the following command: